As a new player in the game, sports law firm Northridge is going head to head with larger firms both on and off the pitch.

 Brunskill tells us applicants need a “proven interest in the sector” – the sports sector that is.
 This doesn’t just mean being fond of a Wednesday evening five-a-side – potential trainees should be alert to current trends and “speak intelligently about sports law issues.”
 Trainees added that an interest in “watching or participating” in sports won’t go amiss, however, as “it’s beneficial because it allows you to connect with the clients.”
 One of the current trainees, for instance, is a striker with Crowborough Athletic FC.

 Budding sports lawyers can send in training contract applications here – the deadline for traineeships starting in 2021 is 31 July 2019.
 Applicants who make it through the initial sift can expect to attend an interview, which will include a case study or written exercise.
 Following that, there’ll be an assessment day with group exercises.
-The firm is also running a vac scheme for the first time in 2019.
+The firm is also running a vac scheme for the first time in 2019 (for which applications closed on 31 January 2019).

 Northridge will offer successful applicants both GDL and LPC funding, plus a maintenance grant.
 On top of their salaries, trainees also participate in an annual hours-linked bonus scheme plus a bonus scheme linked to the firm’s profits.
 The firm told us the total bonus could exceed 25% of annual salary.